Thekayz/thekayz/README.md

 ##
 <p align = "center"><samp>
-<u>Hello I'm Thekayz and an electrical and electronics engineering student.
+<u>Hello I'm Thekayz and an Electrical - Electronics Engineering student.
 On the one hand, while studying, on the other hand, I develop myself in the field of software and progress in the field of blockchain and crypto.
 Lastly, I loove node testnets <3.</u>
 </samp></p>

 ##